jonasbn/til/tmux/standard_layouts.md

 # Standard Layouts of tmux

-I can never remember these, so here goes.
+I can never remember these, so here goes

 `PREFIX-"meta + 1"`